-2. Question No. 1 covering whole syllabus will consists of 10 short answer questions carrying 2 marks each.

-3. Question No. 2 to 5, each of 20 marks, will be framed by taking one question from each unit.
-There will be an internal choice within the unit.
+- Question No. 1 covering whole syllabus will consists of 10 short unswer questions carrying 2 marks each. - 3.
+Question No. 2 to 5, each of 20 marks, will be framed by taking one question from each unit.

 Unit- I

 Introduction to Concept of Security: Need, Principles, Type of attacks, Security services & mechanisms.
 Definition & Goal of Cryptography, Encryption and decryption.
 Classical Encryption techniques - Symmetric Cipher Model, Substitution ciphers, Transposition ciphers, Stenography.